For instructor materials including Power Points, Answers to Clinical Encounter Questions, please contact firstname.lastname@example.org.

 The adrenal cortex consists of three histologically distinct zones: the outer zona glomerulosa, the middle zona fasciculata, and an innermost layer called the zona reticularis.
 Each zone is responsible for production of different hormones.
 The zona glomerulosa is responsible for the production of mineralocorticoids such as aldosterone.
 The zona fasciculata produces cortisol and the zona reticularis produces androgens.
 (ADX, adrenodoxin; CYP11A1, side chain cleavage enzyme; CYP17A1, 17-alpha-hydroxylase/17,20 lyase; CYP21A2, 21-hydroxylase; CYP11B1, 11-beta-hydroxylase; CYP11B2, aldosterone synthase; DHEA, dehydroepiandrosterone; DHEAS, dehydroepiandrosterone sulfate; H6PDH, hexose-6-phosphate dehydrogenase; HSD11B1, 11-beta-hydroxysteroid dehydrogenase type 1; HSD11B2, 11-beta-hydroxysteroid dehydrogenase type 2; HSD3B2, 3-beta-hydroxysteroid dehydrogenase type 2; HSD17B, 17-beta-hydroxysteroid dehydrogenase; PAPSS2, PAPS synthase type 2; POR, P450 oxidoreductase; SRD5A, 5-alpha-reductase; SULT2A1, DHEA sulfotransferase.)
 (Adapted, with permission, from Arlt W. Disorders of the adrenal cortex.
 In: Longo DL, Fauci AS, Kasper DL, et al., eds.
 Harrison’s Principles of Internal Medicine.
 New York City: McGraw-Hill, 2011.)

-The zona glomerulosa is responsible for the production of the mineralocorticoids aldosterone, 18-hydroxy-corticosterone, corticosterone, and deoxycorticosterone.
-Aldosterone promotes renal sodium retention and potassium excretion.
-Its synthesis and release are regulated by renin in response ...
+The zona glomerulosa is responsible for the production of the mineralocorticoids aldosterone, 18-hydroxy-corticosterone, corticosterone, and deoxycorticosterone. ...